dtang04/iota/README.md

 - Enable “Generate summary after transcription” to send the transcript to a local Ollama model for summarization and question answering.
 - Enable “Save transcript and terminal output…” to write each run to a timestamped text file in your chosen directory (default `outputs/`).

-To generate local summaries (and have questions auto-answered) via [Ollama](https://ollama.ai), install and run an Ollama model (e.g. `ollama run llama3`), then either:
+To generate local summaries (and have questions auto-answered) via [Ollama](https://ollama.ai), install and run an Ollama model (e.g. `ollama run llama3`), then enable summarization in the UI or CLI options.

-- CLI: `python src/app.py --duration 5 --summarize --ollama-model llama3`
-- GUI: enable “Generate summary after transcription” and specify the model/endpoint if different from defaults.

 ### 4. Web App